davidkronthaler-dk/sim-edgemeta/README.md

 # sim-metaprediction
 Simulation study investigating the predictive distributions for meta-analysis implemented in the `metaprediction` package.
-We provide concise description based on the ADEMP framework.
+We provide a concise description based on the ADEMP framework.

 ## Aims
 - Assess performance of predictive distributions in terms of calibration and sharpness.